 Morales was the only occupant inside the truck, and he was pronounced dead at the scene.

 DPS Staff Sergeant Dub Gillum reported that road conditions were wet with heavy fog throughout the area at the time of the crash.

 It is unfortunate to hear of the death of Thomas Morales.
 Alas, he is not the only one whose life is taken away by a car accident.
 Car accidents are a problem in this day and age, and yet they still continue to happen on a regular basis.
-In a statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
+In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

 Moreover, statistics show that about 16% of these car accidents are crashes where the vehicle leaves the road.
 In this type of car crash, a car would usually collide into a lamppost, a tree, or a building, etc. Lamppost and tree collisions comprise about 31% of fatalities in this type of vehicular accident.

-Car accidents are quite difficult to the victims and their respective families.
+Car accidents are quite difficult for the victims and their respective families.
 Thankfully, there are lawyers that specialize in car accidents, so if you are a victim of this kind of accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help from these lawyers.
 They will help you in protecting your rights and in getting you the justice that you deserve.